Common Name: cretan brake

 Sun: Part shade to full shade

 Winter hardy to USDA Zone 9-12.
 In St. Louis, grow indoors in a warm, humid environment in bright indirect light to shade.
 Avoid direct sun.
 Likes high humidity, and appreciates a humidified room or being set on a tray of wet pebbles.
 Use a sandy, soil-based potting mix with some added limestone chips.
 Clay pots help keep roots cool.
 Water regularly during the growing season, but slightly reduce watering from fall to late winter.
 Roots must never be allowed to dry out.
 Fronds may be cut back to the base to rejuvenate plant.

-Cretan brake fern (also ribbon fern or table fern) is a slow-growing evergreen fern that typically rises to 18-24” tall and as wide.
+Pteris cretica, commonly called Cretan brake fern, ribbon fern or table fern, is a slow-growing evergreen fern that typically rises to 18-24” tall and as wide.
 It is native to Europe, Asia and Africa.
 Arching pale green fronds, each with 1-5 pairs of simple or forked pinnae.
 Fronds have a graceful appearance.
 Pteris comes from the Greek word for feather.
-Cretica means of Crete.
 ‘Albolineata’ has grayish fronds with white central patches down the center of each leaflet.